the-orange-box/Ratings/README.md

 ## Usage

-> Some usage instructions
+> TODO: Some usage instructions

 ## Requirements

 An `nvmrc` file is included if using [nvm](https://github.com/creationix/nvm).

 - Node 6.13.0
-- etc
+- Check package.json

 ## Development